 4. Make the most of the industry speakers and site visits organised by your university

 Most university courses and built environment student societies arrange opportunities for students to:

 - visit sites

-- take part in mock-projects
+- take part in mock-projects.

-Your CV will look more impressive if you include details about your site-visits, industry talks and mock-projects (write about what you’ve learned from them).
+Your CV will look more impressive if you include details about your site visits, industry talks and mock-projects (write about what you’ve learned from them).
 You can also use these opportunities to start to build a network (see below for tips on how to do this).

-Enter construction, surveying and engineering industry competitions
+6. Enter construction, surveying and engineering industry competitions

-Professional bodies, such as RICS also tend to run competitions for students, often essay-based.
-Stating that you’ve entered such competitions – even if you didn’t win – enhances your CV.
-If you do win and receive invitations to industry conferences or winners’ ceremonies as part of your prize, it’s a good way to network.
+Professional bodies, such as RICS and ICE, often run competitions and bursaries open to students and graduates; these are often essay-based.
+Stating that you’ve entered such competitions or applied for bursaries – even if you weren’t successful – enhances your CV.
+If you are successful and receive invitations to industry conferences or competition winners’ ceremonies, it’s a good way to network.

-When TARGETjobs asked a recruiter from Skanska to tell us about an answer that really impressed her in an interview, she told us one that had nothing to do with a construction placement: 'I once asked a candidate about a difficult business decision and was very impressed to hear that they worked as a manager in a fast food chain and had to decide whether to send staff home,' she said.
+When TARGETjobs asked a recruiter from Skanska to tell us about an answer that really impressed her in an interview, she told us one that had nothing to do with a construction placement: 'I once asked a candidate about a difficult business decision they’d made and was very impressed to hear that they worked as a manager in a fast food chain and had to decide whether to send staff home,' she said.
 'It wasn’t so much the task that was really impressive but their explanation of how they came to that decision and the way they managed the risk.
 It gave me a great impression of them.’